Warzone2100/warzone2100/README.txt

 installed.

-4) Music
+5) Music

 We are not able to distribute the original music, but we have included two free tracks.
 If you don't like them, you can use a custom playlist.

-The following playlists are read, in this order, and only the first playlist found is used :
+The following playlists are read, in this order, and only the first playlist found is used:
 - ~/.warzone2100/music/music.wpl
 - <whereverwarzoneisinstalled>/music/music.wpl

-Playlist example :
+Playlist example:

 --------------------------------------------------------------------------------
 [game]